Waukesha County Coordinated Entry System

-Coordinated Entry is a way for people experiencing homeless or at risk of homelessness may find housing and get connected to resources in their community.
+Coordinated Entry is a way for people experiencing homelessness or at risk of homelessness to find housing and get connected to resources in their community.
 In most counties in Wisconsin, you can get help at agencies that assist homeless people and/or people in poverty.
 Are you eligible?
 You might be eligible if your primary nighttime residence is a public or private place not designed for or ordinarily used as regular sleeping accommodations for people, including a car, park, abandoned building, bus or train station, airport, camping ground; OR living in an emergency or domestic violence shelter.

 The following shelters use the Coordinated Entry System.
 No Wrong Door agencies are responsible for offering and conducting the CE assessment and referral.
 Individuals and families can call these agencies to have the appropriate referral completed.

 Center for Veteran's Issues 414-345-4249